tls-attacker/TLS-Attacker/README.md

 [![release](https://img.shields.io/badge/Release-v1.0-blue.svg)](https://github.com/RUB-NDS/TLS-Attacker/releases)
 ![licence](https://img.shields.io/badge/License-Apachev2-brightgreen.svg)

 TLS-Attacker is a Java-based framework for analyzing TLS libraries.
 It is able to send arbitrary protocol messages in an arbitrary order to the TLS peer, and define their modifications using a provided interface.
-This gives the developer an oportunity to easily define a custom TLS protocol flow and test it against his TLS library.
+This gives the developer an opportunity to easily define a custom TLS protocol flow and test it against his TLS library.

 **Please note:**  *TLS-Attacker is a research tool intended for TLS developers and pentesters.
 There is no GUI and no green/red lights.
 It is the first version and can contain some bugs.*